atriumatrium

 # Load an agent's expanded body (prompt + attached skill bodies).

-atrium skills load is what the discovery-mode bullet lines tell the model to run. atrium agents load is what the Cursor fallback (or any non-hook environment) uses to expand a ++slug mention.
+atrium skills load is what the discovery-mode bullet lines tell the model to run. atrium agent definition load (alias atrium agent def load) is what the Cursor fallback (or any non-hook environment) uses to expand a ++slug mention.

 Composite ids